 Check out top entry tips from your judges

-What they are looking for and what is standing out in the industry at the moment
+2. What is standing out in the industry at the moment?

 Shouvik Prasanna Mukherjee